 CRS was founded in 1943 by the Catholic bishops of the United States to serve survivors of World War II in Europe.
-Since then, it has become one of the world's largest and most respected international relief and development agencies, each year reaching more than 130 million people in nearly 100 countries.
+Since then, it has become one of the world's largest and most respected international relief and development agencies, reaching 85 million people in more than 100 countries.

 From 2004 to 2010, Dr. Woo served on the Board of Directors of Catholic Relief Services.
-She currently serves on the Board of Directors for the AON Corporation; NiSource (former NIPSCO); Catholic Charities USA; Aileron Foundation; the Board of Regents, University of Portland; the Board of Governors, University of Notre Dame Australia; Archdiocese of Baltimore Independent Child Abuse Review Board; Executive Council on Development of the Center for Strategic and International Studies; Migration & Refugee Services, U.S. Conference of Catholic Bishops; and the International Policy Committee, U.S. Conference of Catholic Bishops.
-She also served as a member of the Executive Committee of the Advisory Board, Fuel Up to Play 60 (sponsored by National Football League and the National Dairy Council); helped launch the Principles for Responsible Management Education for the United Nations Global Compact program; and the Diversity Advisory Committee of KPMG.
+She currently serves on the Board of Directors for the Aileron Foundation; Catholic Benefits Association; the Board of Regents, Catholic University of America; the Board of Governors, University of Notre Dame Australia; Archdiocese of Baltimore Independent Child Abuse Review Board; Executive Council on Development of the Center for Strategic and International Studies; Migration & Refugee Services, U.S. Conference of Catholic Bishops; and the International Policy Committee, U.S. Conference of Catholic Bishops.
+She also served on the Board of Governors, Center for Creative Leadership; Board of Regents, Portland University; Board of Trustees, Catholic Charities USA; and the Executive Committee of the Fuel Up to Play 60 advisory board, sponsored by the National Football League and the National Dairy Council.
+She helped launch the Principles for Responsible Management Education for the United Nations Global Compact program and the Diversity Advisory Committee of KPMG.

-Dr. Woo is married to Dr. David E. Bartkus and they have two sons, Ryan and Justin.
+Dr. Woo is married to Dr. David E. Bartkus.
+They have two sons, Ryan and Justin.